Saison: San Francisco

 As I walked through the door into the outer room of the restaurant, I immediately sensed something different about this restaurant.
 Micro greens were growing on shelves in the corner while two huge wood-burning ovens permeated the air with delectable smells.
 Cinder block off-set by citrus trees and a natural wood-topped bar created an interesting contradiction.
 An intriguing atmosphere sets the stage for your food adventure.

-We were greeted at the door of the dining room by a stylishly dressed sommelier, another partner in the restaurant, Mark Bright.
+We were greeted at the door of the dining room by a stylishly dressed sommelier and escorted to our table.
 Still having no idea where I was and the life changing journey we were about to embark on, we were seated.

 Glancing down at the menu, it hit me.
 I was at Saison, one of San Francisco’s hottest restaurants.
 The price for a seat at the table is not for the faint of heart.
 There is no ordering, just plate upon plate that arrives at the table, perfectly executed by an amazing wait staff.
 And don’t be in a rush.
 Dinner can take more than three hours.
 I looked up at my dinner companion completely moved that he had brought me here to have this experience.
 Little did I know the dizzying and heart opening effect the food would have and that I would leave the restaurant falling in love.